QWavey/ESP32-S3-Waveshare-OLED-Watch/README.md

 # ESP32-S3 AMOLED 2.06" Display Library

-A comprehensive library for controlling the ESP32-S3 AMOLED 2.06" display with FT3168 touch controller and LVGL integration.
+A easier to use library for controlling the ESP32-S3 AMOLED 2.06" display with FT3168 touch controller and LVGL integration.

 ## Installation